wy-go/wy-go.github.io/README.md

 ### Texturap

-Texturap is a website for researching applications you want, including mobile apps, PC apps and online apps.
+Texturap is a search engine for finding the applications you want, including mobile apps, PC apps and online apps.

 Projects just started.